mui/base-ui/docs/data/base/components/collapsible/collapsible.md

   </Collapsible.Content>
 </Collapsible.Root>
 ```

+We recommend using [CSS animations](#css-animations) for animated collapsibles that use this feature.
+Currently there is browser bug that does not highlight the found text inside elements that have a [CSS transition](#css-transitions) applied.

 This relies on the HTML `hidden="until-found"` attribute which only has [partial browser support](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value) as of August 2024, but automatically falls back to the default `hidden` state in unsupported browsers.